ncatlab/nlab-content/pages/713.md

 [[Eric]]: Will this also help us understand [[An Exercise in Kantization]]?

 [[John Baez]]:  I don't know and I don't really care.
 I certainly don't want to talk about that stuff here!
+But if you need to understand left Kan extensions...

+[[Urs Schreiber]]: at least the [[Yoneda extension]] that is being discussed here is a special case of a left [[Kan extension]]

-But if you need to understand left Kan extensions or coends, you should find this Theorem good practice.
+[[John Baez]] ...or coends, you should find this Theorem good practice.
 And if you're the sort of guy who likes vector spaces better than commutative monoids, you may prefer to understand the Theorem as a souped-up analogue of _this_:

 **Decategorified Theorem.** Given any set $A$, let $\tilde{A}$ be the vector space with elements of $A$ as its basis, and let $y : A \to \tilde{A}$ be the obvious inclusion.
 If $B$ is a vector space, given any function $F : A \to B$, there is a linear operator $\tilde{F} : \tilde{A} \to B$ making this triangle commute:
 $$